By becoming a friend of your local park or open space, you can:

 Milham Ford Nature Park

-New Marston Wildlife Group have been very busy maintaining and improving this area for wildlife.
-Visit the Milham Ford Nature Park website for more details.
+The New Marston Wildlife Group is dedicated to maintaining and improving this wildlife area.
+Visit the Milham Ford Nature Park website for further details.

 Raleigh Park